tompave/fun_with_flags/README.md

 For example, a disabled group gate takes precendence over an enabled boolean (global) gate for the entities in the group, and a further enabled actor gate overrides the disabled group gate for a specific entity.
 When an entity belongs to multiple groups with conflicting toggle status, the disabled group gates have precedence over the enabled ones.
 The percentage gates are checked last, if present, and they're only checked if no other gate is enabled.

 As another example, a flag can have a disabled boolean gate and a 50% enabled %-of-actors gate.
 When the flag is checked with an actor, it has a (deterministic, consistent and repeatable) 50% chance to be enabled, but when checked without an actor argument it will always be disabled.
-If we add to the flag a disabled actor gate and an enabled group gate, the flag will be always disabled for the the actor, always enabled for any other actor matching the group, have a 50% change to be enabled for any other actor, and always be disabled when checked without actor arguments.
-If, then, we replace the 50%-of-actors gate with a 50%-of-time gate, the flag will be always disabled for the the actor, always enabled for any other actor matching the group, and have a 50% chance to be enabled for any other actor or when checked without an actor argument.
+If we add to the flag a disabled actor gate and an enabled group gate, the flag will be always disabled for the actor, always enabled for any other actor matching the group, have a 50% change to be enabled for any other actor, and always be disabled when checked without actor arguments.
+If, then, we replace the 50%-of-actors gate with a 50%-of-time gate, the flag will be always disabled for the actor, always enabled for any other actor matching the group, and have a 50% chance to be enabled for any other actor or when checked without an actor argument.

 ### Boolean Gate